dgshaver/llap_watcher/readme.txt

 Overview:
 The llap_query_watcher script is designed to be run on a periodic basis via a task scheduler like cron.

-When the script begins execution, it opens its configuration file, config/config.json, to retrieve run-time settings and initialize its "state".
-After initialization is complete, the script calculates a time-range, or "window", of Application Timeline Server (ATS) events it will process for the current run.
+When the script begins execution, it opens its configuration file, conf/config.json, to retrieve run-time settings and initialize its "state".

+After initialization is complete, the script calculates a time-range, or "window", of HIVE_QUERY Application Timeline Server (ATS) events it will process for the current run.
 The script consumes batches of HIVE_QUERY events from ATS, and looks for queries that have been executing for longer than the configured threshold.
-If a query is found to have exceeded the configured threshold, the script "shells out" a beeline process to run a "kill query" command to terminate the long-running query.
+If a query is found to have exceeded the configured threshold, and the user that submitted the query isn't a "whitelisted" user, the script "shells out" a beeline process to run a "kill query" command to terminate the long-running query.

 When the script finishes execution, it saves the high-watermark (timestamp) of the most recent event processed to the aforementioned configuration file.
 The next susbsequent execution of the script will consume the previous run's high-watermark value and use it as the lower bound of the window of ATS events to process.

 Installation Instructions:
 The script requires the following configuration:
 1. The script was written and tested with Python 3.5 on HDI 3.6 Interactive Hive clusters
 2. The script, llap_query_watcher.py, must be copied to the local drive of one of the cluster headnodes.
-REST requests issues by the script target internal cluster endpoints.
+It's probably easiest to download the zip from this git repo and extract it to the local drive.
+The script must be hosted on one of the cluster headnodes as it issues REST requests against "internal" cluster endpoints; not the cluster's public endpoint.
 3. By default, the cluster's configuration, config.json, should be stored in a subdirectory named "conf" that's created in the same folder where the llap_query_watcher script resides:

 Example:
-/home/dansha/scripts/llap_query_watcher.py
-/home/dansha/scripts/conf/config.json
+/home/dansha/llap_watcher-master/llap_query_watcher.py
+/home/dansha/llap_watcher-master/conf/config.json

+Edit the config.json file to allow for proper functioning of the script.
+At a minimum, you'll need to specify the cluster's Ambari admin credentials in the credentials section of the config.json file.

 4. Run the linux chmod command to make the script executable by owner.
 Example: